-You may need to refresh your browser for the failed domain to disappear.
+You may need to refresh your browser for the failed domain transfer to disappear.

 If you don't have additional subscriptions:

-If the transfer failed or you cancelled it manually, your parking page will be cancelled and removed from your Squarespace account.
+Your parking page will be cancelled and removed from your Squarespace account if a transfer fails or is cancelled manually.
 To try transferring again, restart the process from the domain search page to create a new parking page.

 If you’re new to Squarespace, your parking page is the beginning of your domain's place on the web:

 - Cancel your account with your previous domain provider if you no longer need it.
 You’ll now manage all domain settings and billing through Squarespace.